 Yosemite National Park, USA

 It may sound surprising, but Yosemite National Park is an awesome baby-friendly travel destination!
 And that doesn’t mean just driving to overlooks to see the views and snap selfies of yourself with your little ones.
-There are so many baby-friendly hikes you can do with a good off-road stroller, and even more options if you’re willing to use a baby hiking carrier.
+There are so many baby-friendly hikes you can do with a good off-road stroller, and even more options if you’re willing to use a baby carrier to hike with your baby.

 We visited recently with our baby boy for a long weekend, and bringing him along didn’t hold us back at all.
 We took him on three great hikes to see some of Yosemite’s most picturesque waterfalls.
 We used a stroller to get to Bridalveil Falls and Lower Yosemite Falls (two relatively easy hikes), and used a baby carrier to reach the Vernal Fall footbridge (a slightly more steep and strenuous hike).
 He even had fun crawling around some of the displays at the visitor center!

 Visiting Yosemite with a baby — actually, visiting any national park with a baby — is a great idea.
 With just a little extra gear, like one of these best baby carriers for hiking, you can take baby all over the park and still have an epic mini-adventure.